 Hilton Head Island History & Heritage

 Incorporated as a town in 1983, Hilton Head Island is home to more than 40,000 residents who live year-round in our renowned environmentally planned resort and residential communities.
 Yet much of the Island remains as it was when sighted from William Hilton’s ship more than 350 years ago.
 Over the centuries, Hilton Head Island’s natural beauty, spectacular seascapes, exceptional ecology and South Carolina historical sites have beckoned generations of explorers—with Native Americans, English, Spanish, French colonists, pirates, African-Americans and soldiers all leaving their footprints on the sands of South Carolina’s Treasured Coast.
-And now is the time for you to leave your own footprints in the sand…on Hilton Head Island.

 When William Hilton landed in the Lowcountry in 1663, he was greeted by Spanish-speaking Indians from the Yemassee tribe, who had migrated north from Florida 100 years prior.
 He also encountered the native Escamacus Indians, but little is known of the earlier native civilization that inhabited the Island as far back as 4,000 years ago.
 Remnants of mysterious shell rings, measuring up to 240 feet across and nine feet high, can still be found on the Island.
 Yet, like the enigmatic rocks of Stonehenge and the carvings of Easter Island, their secrets remain hidden.
 Today, you can view these artifacts of Hilton Head Island history at Sea Pines Forest Preserve and on the north end of the Island, off Squire Pope Road in Green Shell Park.